Woodford County, Kentucky: Politics

 Since 1956, Woodford County has generally voted Republican at the federal level.
-However, it sometimes votes for Democrats statewide, which it did for Andy Beshear in the 2019 gubernatorial election.
+However, it sometimes votes for Democrats statewide, which it did for Andy Beshear in the 2019 and 2023 gubernatorial elections.

+The county voted "No" on 2022 Kentucky Amendment 2, an anti-abortion ballot measure, by 61% to 39%, and backed Donald Trump with 55% of the vote to Joe Biden's 43% in the 2020 presidential election.